 For entry into Medicine and Surgery courses:

-- Domestic applicants must complete the Undergraduate Medicine and Health Sciences Admissions Test (UMAT)
+- domestic applicants must complete the Undergraduate Clinical Aptitude Test (UCAT)

-- International applicants must complete the International students Student Admissions Test (ISAT)
+- international applicants must complete the International Students Admissions Test (ISAT).

 STAT (Special Entry Admissions Test)

 This test is used in selection for certain Information Technology courses and courses where applicants have ungraded results.